Freedom App Alternatives for iPhone (2026)

 4. ScreenZen: Delay timer before app launch

-ScreenZen adds a customizable delay timer before selected apps open.
-Similar mechanic to One Sec, configurable to any length.
-ScreenZen is the most minimal of the friction-based alternatives.
-Two screens, no coaching, no analytics.
+ScreenZen drops a customizable delay timer in front of selected apps before they open.
+The mechanic is close to One Sec's, tunable to any length, and it is the most stripped-down of the friction options: two screens, no coaching, no analytics.

 5. Apple Screen Time: Free but structurally broken for adults